bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 {% endhighlight %}

-This way, if opening the destination file fails, then creating the instance of `two_files` fails, but not before the source file is closed.
+This way, if opening the destination file fails, then creating the instance of `two_files` fails, but not before the source file is closed as part of it's destructor.
 It also comes to pretty much the same number of code lines (fewer lines of code in fact).

 ## Summary

 Understand and take advantage of the initialization sequence for C++ classes.

-NOTE: When using **virtual inheritance** like in `struct Derived: virtual Base`, things are a bit more complicated, but that's a whole separate topic on a C++ language feature that's not often used.
+NOTE: When using **virtual inheritance** like in `struct Derived: virtual Base`, things are more complicated, but that's a whole separate topic on a C++ language feature that's not often used.